rasbt/LLMs-from-scratch/ch06/02_bonus_additional-experiments/README.md

 7. **Padding Input to Full Context Length vs. Longest Training Example (Row 1 vs. 10)**: Padding the input to the full supported context length results is significantly worse.

 8. **Padding vs no padding (Row 1 vs. 11 and 12)**: The `--no_padding` option disables the padding in the dataset, which requires training the model with a batch size of 1 since the inputs have variable lengths.
 This results in a better test accuracy but takes longer to train.
 In row 12, we additionally enable gradient accumulation with 8 steps to achieve the same batch size as in the other experiments, which helps reduce overfitting and slightly boost the test set accuracy.

+9. **Disabling the causal attention mask (Row 1 vs. 13)**: Disables the causal attention mask used in the multi-head attention module.
+This means all tokens can attend all other tokens.
+The model accuracy is slightly improved compared to the GPT model with causal mask.